 Customer service performance is a key business objective that boils down to making customers happy.
 But what makes customers happy?
-In this article, we will present you the analysis we conducted to see which factors influence customer service performance.
-At the end, you will find a full list of customer service performance metrics.
+In this article, we will present the scientific research on the factors that influence customer service performance.
+This will help both HR and managers make better decisions that are proven to increase revenue.
+We also present a list of key customer service performance metrics at the end of this article.

 - More likely to give higher ratings